 Reflecting on light

 These Gathering emails include reflections on light.
-This fourth reflection is from Mary Martin, chair of the 2018 Churchwide Gathering Planning Team.
+This reflection is by Carissa Herold, PW marketing associate.

 A little Gathering fun

 Free downloads will be made available to publicize and raise excitement for the Gathering.
 Copy and share these PW-themed puzzles as widely as you wish!